Anem (ancient city)

 Anem or Anim was a Levitical city in Israel allocated to the Gershonites, according to the Hebrew Bible, from the land of the tribe of Issachar (6:58 in some Bibles).
 In the parallel location in the Book of Joshua, the name En-gannim or Engannim appears, and the two names may refer to the same town.

-The location of Anem is unknown.

 William F. Albright suggested that Anem was the same location as En-gannim, the two spellings being variants of a single original site ʕen-ʕonam.
 But Hagen Martino (in 1907), claimed that Anem is 'probably a distinct site', near En-gannim.

+The location of Anem is unknown.
+The modern settlement Ganim, near Jenin, was named after the biblical Anem.